arthare/tourdegiro/README.md

 Note that SimpleServer and SimpleClient are both very templated because that was a thing I was interested in when I started writing them.
 Sorry :-)

 ##### SimpleClient Functions
+Note that these are actually generic classes, and upon re-reading this code I think it wouldn't be hard to build a different networked game out of the SimpleServer/SimpleClient templates.
+However, the descriptions below are TdG-specific.

 - `SimpleClient::SimpleClient_BuildDesc` - This builds a description of your current client.
 It includes your master account ID (see database section above), how many local players you have, their names, device types, and a map request (if you have one)
 - `SimpleClient::SimpleClient_BuildState` - This builds a description of your instantaneous game state.
-For the most power, this just includes the last detected wattage from all the local players.
+For the most part, this just includes the last detected wattage from all the local players.
 There's a couple flags that can be sent as well if your client wants players to be able to move left/right.
 See `ACTION_FLAG_LEFT` and friends in `TourDeGiroCommon/CommStructs.h`.
 This is called repeatedly and rapidly during gameplay and is not on the main thread, so you need to be both fast and threadsafe.
 - `SimpleClient::SimpleClient_SetStartupInfo` - Called from the connecting thread, this tells your client "here's the map data we just got from the server.
 Deal with it".
 This would be a good time to start building 3D models of the map, telling your user the map name and whatnot.
 - `SimpleClient::Connect()` - This does the actual connecting to a SimpleServer.
 It gets the underlying game to build a `ClientDesc` with `SimpleClient_BuildDesc` and an initial state (`ClientState` from `SimpleClient_BuildState`), then fires those off to the server via TCP.
 If connecting is successful, it sends an initial `ClientState` over TCP (so the server has SOMETHING to go off of in case it takes a while for the client to send another packet), then loads the `ClientStartupInfo` (aka map data) and sends it to the client via `SimpleClient_SetStartupInfo`.
 Once the client has been told, the connect thread fires up two threads: one for UDP transmissions created from `SimpleClient_BuildState`, and one for two-way TCP communication.
 These threads run the `_SendThreadProc` and `_RecvThreadProc` functions.
 - `SimpleClient::SimpleClient_NotifyGameState` - Called when the TCP receive thread has received a new packet of data from the server.
 Each TDGGameState includes a list of players and a list of their new positions, wattages, etc.  So you might get a `TDGGameState` like "playerids {2, 5, 8} now have power {280, 305, 150} and are at positions {1.3km, 1.5km, 0.8km}".
 It is up to the client to update its internal state.